schnoodledao/contracts/SchnoodleDApp/README.md

 # Schnoodle DApp
-Schnoodle X is a DApp to allow interact with the Schnoodle smart contract via a web browser interface.
+Schnoodle X is a DApp to allow interaction with the Schnoodle smart contract via a web browser interface.

 # Prerequisites
 - [Node.js](https://nodejs.org/)